crypto-org-chain/cronos-docs/docs/bridge/faq.md

 ### Can I complete multiple transfers in one go?

 - While it is possible to have multiple ongoing transactions, we recommend having one transaction at a time, even if there is some waiting time to avoid issues and duplication.
-Where can I receive support and troubleshooting?
-For any product troubleshooting or general questions, please contact support.bridge@crypto.org.

 ### Where can I report bugs and provide product feedback?

-For any bug reports, please contact product.bridge@crypto.org.
+For any bug reports, or feedback please contact contact.bridge@crypto.org.
+This is for the web Cronos bridge only.
+For Crypto.com app, exchange, and DeFi wallet, contact directly https://help.crypto.com/en/

 ### How do I find my missing funds?

 - Please check the transaction history table for your past transactions.
 If your transactions are not on the list, it was likely not initiated at all.
   If you believe you still have missing funds, please contact us at product@cronos.org.

 ### Is transferring tokens across blockchains safe?